 Academic Work Boys entering the school at eleven are prepared for the General Certificate of Education at Ordinary Level in five years.
 Those entering at thirteen usually take O level after three years.
 The work at this stage is not, however, exclusively directed by examination requirements.
 The object is to provide a course sufficiently broad to do justice to the Arts, Sciences and Creative Subjects and to enable a boy to make a sound choice of the more specialised studies he wishes to pursue in the Sixth Form.
 Most boys take nine subjects at O Level, but fewer may be taken if it is considered desirable.
 The standard subjects are: English Language, English Literature, History, French, Mathematics, Physics, Chemistry, Latin or Geography, Biology or German.
 Other subjects often taken in addition or in substitution are: Religious Knowledge, Classics, Music, Art, Woodwork, Computer Studies.
 Latin, Biology and Geography are taught to all boys in the three lowest forms.
 After this they may choose between Latin and Geography and between Biology and German.
-It is normally expected when a boy enters Rendcomb that he will continue his studies in the Sixth Form, and a large majority of boys do so.
-Here boys and girls are prepared for G.C.E. at Advanced Level, leading to University entrance, and for competitive entry to Oxford and Cambridge.
+It is normally expected when a boy enters Rendcomb that he will continue his studies in the Sixth Form, and a large majority of boys Here boys and girls are prepared for G.C.E. at Advanced Level, leading to University entrance, and for competitive entry to Oxford and Cambridge.
 Study in greater depth inevitably involves a degree of specialisation, but all Sixth Form pupils spend about a quarter of their time on studies not directly related to their chosen G.C.E. subjects.
 In the Sixth Form 44 alternative combinations of subjects are available.
-Pupils may choose one subject from each of the following columns: Biology Chemistry Physics Mathematics English Geography German History French English Economic & Public Affairs Courses in Music and Art are also offered.
+Pupils may choose one subject from each of the following columns: Biology Chemistry Physics Mathematics English Geography History French German English Economic & Public Affairs Courses in Music and Art are also offered.
 In recent years over 70 per cent of Sixth Form leavers have entered Universities, and a considerable number of open awards and places have been won at Oxford and Cambridge.
 Religious Education This is part of the curriculum throughout the school.
 A service for all denominations is held in the Parish Church each Sunday, and all pupils attend one of the three services held that day.
 Religious instruction and preparation for Confirmation in the Church of England is carried out by the School Chaplain.
 Tutorial System A most important aspect of boarding school life is sympathetic and conscientious pastoral care.
 Boys entering at eleven are accommodated in the Junior House under the close personal supervision of a married Housemaster.
 The Assistant Matron lives in the Junior House.
 At thirteen, boys who entered at eleven are joined by those entering from Preparatory Schools in the Third Form House, again in the care of a resident married Housemaster.
 Thereafter every boy has a Tutor who is responsible for all aspects of his development, academic, physical, moral and social, for stimulating his interests and helping with his problems.
 The Sixth Form House, which is co-educational. has a married Housemaster and the girls have a Mistress as their Tutor.
 In addition every pupil is personally known to the Headmaster.
 The Headmaster, Housemasters and Tutors are always accessible to parents and regard consultation with parents as an important part of their job.
-Careers In today's complex society, many pupils need expert advice on the choice of a career.
-There is a Careers Master always available to advise, and a Careers Room in which pupils may find information on any career which interests them .
-There are regular visits by speakers from the professions, commerce and industry to explain conditions and prospects.